chrisgrieser/shimmering-obsidian/README.md

 ---

 ### Note-related Features
-- Create new Notes (based on Template or via QuickAdd)
+- Create new Notes, based on a template
 - Quickly append to a scratchpad note

 ➡️ [Documentation of Note-related Features](docs/Note-related%20Features.md)